isaacafrifa/isaacafrifa/README.md

 I'm Afrifa and I'm into product development and photography.
 Started out as an android developer and now a huge fan of **Java Spring Boot** and **React JS**.
 I'm a published Researcher and hold an MSc in Software Engineering.
 Currently, working as a Freelancer and consider myself an 'eternal student' in this abyss we call Technology 🌍 .

-You can also check out my bitbucket (I'm more active on there🤪 ) at https://bitbucket.org/mrBlo
+You should also check out my bitbucket (I'm more active on there😊 ) at https://bitbucket.org/mrBlo

 - 🔭 I’m currently working on a collection of microservices for an inventory management application.
 - 👯 I’m looking to collaborate on web applications
 - 💬 Ask me about development in general
-- 📫 How to reach me: https://www.isaacafrifa.com
+- 📫 How to reach me: https://www.isaacafrifa.com/contact
 - ⚡ Fun fact: I enjoy lifting heavy stuff at the gym🏋🏽‍♂️ and enjoy watching football⚽️.

 Feel free to get in touch ✌🏾